Huzaima bint Nasser

 Huzaima bint Nasser (حزيمة بنت ناصر; "firm believer"; 1884 – 27 March 1935) was an Arabian noblewoman, Sharifa of Mecca.
 She was Queen of Syria and then Queen of Iraq by marriage to Faisal I of Iraq, and queen mother during the reign of her son.

 Biography

 Her father was Amir Nasser Pasha.
 Her mother was Dilber Khanum.
 She was the younger twin of Musbah.

-In 1904, in Istanbul, she married the prince Faisal son of the Sharif of Mecca Hussein bin Ali.
+In 1904, in Istanbul, she married the prince Faisal, son of the Sharif of Mecca Hussein bin Ali.
 Their first born was Azza (1906–1960), followed by Rajiha (1907–1959) and Rafia (1910–1934), and finally by Ghazi (1912–1939), the future King of Iraq.

 Queen of Syria

-After World War I, the former dominions of the Ottoman Empire were divided between the European nations, or proclaimed independent.
+After World War I, the former dominions of the Ottoman Empire were divided between the European nations or proclaimed independent.

 In 1920, Faisal was proclaimed King of Syria, and so Hazima became Queen of Syria.
-In order to reach her husband, she moved with her children into the new established royal palace in Damascus.
+In order to reach her husband, she moved with her children into the newly established royal palace in Damascus.

 After only four months of reign, the Kingdom of Syria was dissolved after the Franco-Syrian War, and so both Faisal and Hazima lost their titles.